-Postnatal development of the nose
+ι Postnatal development of the nose

-- Chronology: - At birth: Frontal sinus furrows appear, only two to three ethmoidal turbinates remain, Craniofacial ratio 8:1. - Six months: Nares double their birth diameter.

-→ Lateral Bony Wall

-- In neonate: - The nasal and orbital floors are located at the same level. - Lateral nasal wall serves as the medial orbital wall. - Maxilla contributes minimally in fetus and neonate. - In adult: - o Only the upper half of the lateral nasal wall forms the medial orbital wall - The nasal floor is at a lower level than the orbital floor.
+- Chronology: - At birth: Frontal sinus furrows appear, only two to three ethmoidal turbinates remain, Craniofacial ratio 8:1. - Six months: Nares double their birth diameter. - O Lateral Bony Wall - In neonate: - The nasal and orbital floors are located at the same level. - Lateral nasal wall serves as the medial orbital wall. - Maxilla contributes minimally in fetus and neonate. - In adult: - Only the upper half of the lateral nasal wall forms the medial orbital wall - The nasal floor is at a lower level than the orbital floor you know that nose has functional and cosmetic components, in external nose there is no pathology same much as cosmetic issues but inside we have a lots of pathology .